15 Top Venture Capital Firms Investing in Business Development

 12. Day One Ventures

-Day One Ventures is a San Francisco-based firm that invests in early-stage companies.
-A key part of their model is providing hands-on support by leading communications and PR for the businesses they back.
+Day One Ventures is a San Francisco-based firm founded in 2018 that backs customer-obsessed companies.
+They take a hands-on approach by also leading communications and PR for their portfolio businesses.

-- Industries of focus: Business Development, Financial Services, and Information Technology
+- Industries of focus: Business Development, Financial Services, Information Technology

 - Founded: 2018

-- Notable portfolio companies: Remote, Worldcoin, BitFury, and Root
+- Notable portfolio companies: Remote, Worldcoin, BitFury, Root, Lithic

 - Portfolio size: 111 investments